5F023: No Plan of Care or Certification

 To Prevent This Denial

-• Ensure that the appropriate plan of care (POC) is included and that it is legibly signed and dated by the physician prior to billing
+• Ensure that the appropriate POC is included and that it is legibly signed and dated by the physician prior to billing

-• A plan of care refers to the medical treatment plan established by the treating physician with the assistance of the home health skilled professional.
-The plan of care contains all pertinent diagnoses, the patient’s mental status, the types of services, supplies, and equipment required, the frequency of visits to be made, prognosis, rehabilitation potential, functional limitations, activities permitted, nutritional requirements, all medications and treatments, safety measures to protect against injury, instructions for timely discharge or referral and any additional items the HHA or physician chooses to include.
+• A POC refers to the medical treatment plan established by the treating physician with the assistance of the home health skilled professional.
+It contains all pertinent diagnoses, the patient’s mental status, the types of services, supplies, and equipment required, the frequency of visits to be made, prognosis, rehabilitation potential, functional limitations, activities permitted, nutritional requirements, all medications and treatments, safety measures to protect against injury, instructions for timely discharge or referral and any additional items the HHA or physician chooses to include.

-• Ensure that the signed certification or recertification is submitted when responding to an ADR
+• Ensure that the signed certification or recertification is submitted when responding to an Additional Documentation Request (ADR)

 • The physician must certify that: